Bundesautobahn 2

 is an autobahn in Germany that connects the Ruhr area in the west to Berlin in the east.
-The A 2 starts at the junction with the A3 near the western city of Oberhausen, passes through the north of the Ruhr valley, through the Münsterland and into Ostwestfalen, crossing the former inner German border and continuing through the Magdeburger Börde to merge into the Berliner Ring shortly before reaching Berlin.
+The A 2 starts at the junction with the A3 near the western city of Oberhausen, passes along the north side of the Ruhr valley, through the Münsterland and into Ostwestfalen, crossing the former inner German border and continuing through the Magdeburger Börde to merge into the Berliner Ring shortly before reaching Berlin.
 Major cities such as Magdeburg, Braunschweig, Hannover and Dortmund are situated very close to the A 2.
-The A 2 is one of the most important autobahns, connecting several large industrial areas with each other.
+The A 2 is one of the most important autobahns, connecting several large industrial areas.

-The A 2 was modified in the late 1990s, and completely rebuilt in the former East Germany.
-All of the A 2 has 3 travel lanes and a breakdown lane in each direction.
+The A 2 was upgraded in the late 1990s and completely rebuilt in the former East Germany.
+Throughout its entire length the A 2 has 3 traffic lanes and a breakdown lane in each direction.